MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-3013-database-engine-error.md

 ## Explanation

-This is a generic error that occurs when a backup or restore operation is interrupted unexpectedly.
+This error is a generic error that occurs when a backup or restore operation is interrupted unexpectedly.
 You'll frequently see 3013 together with other error messages that provide more specific insight into the cause of the backup failure.
 Examples would include read or writes failure from/to the backup media, registry read/write operations, or other unexpected Win32 API call failures.

 ## User action

 Examine the SQL Error log for other messages that occur alongside this error for additional information and troubleshooting.
-Here are examples of commonly-observed errors together with 3013.
+Here are examples of commonly observed errors together with 3013.

 ### Example with error 3241